MachinisteWeb/node-atlas/README.en.md

 	color: #f00
 ```

-you will build the `assets/stylesheets/common.css` by calling the url `http://localhost/` or `http://localhost/stylesheets/common.css`.
+you will build the `assets/stylesheets/common.css` by calling the URL `http://localhost/` or `http://localhost/stylesheets/common.css`.

 #### Source Map, Minification and Autoprefix ####